 Tengwar in LaTeX

-To help with writing Tengwar with (La)TeX there exists a package
+To help with writing Tengwar with (La)TeX there is a package called

 updates, adaptation to